 WordPress is very flexible and although our demo sites have a simple structure, one of them being a single page, you can use any structure you like.
 The menu system will accommodate sub-menus, to several levels if you need them, and there is no limit on the number of pages you can add to your site, although we would recommend keeping things simple for your users!

 We have a range of denominational logos for most of the established churches in the UK.
 These can appear in the header bar next to the name of your church.
-If you don’t belong to one of these groups then you can opt not to show a logo.
+If you don’t belong to one of these groups then you can opt not to show a logo, or you can provide your own.

 You can upload your own photographs and display them individually or in galleries.
 Galleries are great for a collection of photographs, as they are displayed initially as small thumbnails, so you can see what’s in the collection, and then as full-screen images when you click on a thumbnail.